meilisearch/strapi-plugin-meilisearch/README.md

 We will use, as **example**, the collections provided by Strapi's quickstart.

-On your plugin homepage you should have two collections appearing: `restaurant` and `category`.
+On your plugin homepage, you should have two collections appearing: `restaurant` and `category`.

 <p align="center">
 <img src="./assets/collections_indexed.png" alt="Indexed collections need a reload" width="600"/>
 </p>

-By clicking on the left checkbox, the collection will be automatically indexed in MeiliSearch.
+By clicking on the left checkbox, the collection is automatically indexed in MeiliSearch.
 For example, if you click on the `restaurant` checkbox, all your restaurants are now available in MeiliSearch.

-You can check it using
+We will see in [start searching](#-start-searching) how to try it out.

 ### 🪝 Apply Hooks

 Hooks are listeners that update MeiliSearch each time you add/update/delete an entry in your collections.
-In order to activate them you will have to reload the server.
-This is possible by clicking on the `Reload Server` button if you are in auto-reload mode, or by manually reloading the server mode.
+To activate them, you will have to reload the server.
+If you are in develop mode, click on the red `Reload Server` button.
+If not, reload the server manually!

 <p align="center">